Heatblur-Simulations/f-14-manual/SphinxManual/Manual/source/general.rst

 ===========

 The AN/ALR-45 and AN/ALR-50 combination was introduced during the early 70s as a response to the increasingly lethal SAM and AAA systems introduced during that era.
 It's purpose is to inform the crew about threats and help them defend against them by indicating reception of threat emissions and when they pose a threat to the aircraft.
+Similarly to ALR-67 it's working in cooperaiton with DECM jammer (ALQ-100).

 The AN/ALR-45 has four quadrant receiver antennas located on the front sides of the engine intakes as well as the trailing outer edges of the stabilators to provide a 360 degree coverage of the aircraft.
 It provides a general ECM situational awareness as well as indicating emitters locking onto and attacking the aircraft.

 The AN/ALR-50 is a dedicated missile warning system and has one upper antenna located aft of the cockpit and another lower antenna located on one of the nose gear doors.
 The purpose of the AN/ALR-50 is to detect and warn about possible missile launches.
 It can identify **MA (missile alert)** and **ML (missile launch)** conditions for some of the radars which use missile command-link signals.
+(Currently in DCS the MA should be interpreted as lock and ML as launch)

 Both systems are used as a combined set and can be used to trigger countermeasure program release from the AN/ALE-39 as well as triggering the DECM into transmission.